n3oltd/support/docs/01-engage/03-donations/04-creating-donations/01-creating-one-off-donations/index.md

 :::note
 - Payment methods are added and managed by your system administrator.
-- You can donate either in *Full Amount or Other Amount* for single donations, which can be entered in the emerged *Amount* textbox.
+- You can donate either in *Full Amount or Other Amount* for single donations, which can be entered in the emerged *Amount* text box.
 - Single donations can be paid with all the payment methods available.
 - Donations whose payment has not been completed come under the *awaiting payment status*.
 - You can also save your card details for any next payment by ticking the checkbox *'Save the card'*.